Vail ski village at twilight, Bavarian-inspired chalets, snow-covered slopes of Vail Mountain, and warm lights across the alpine valley

 Best Areas to Stay

-Vail Village is the original 1962 core — a pedestrianized Bavarian-themed grid of cobbles, clock tower, covered bridge, and Gondola One.
+Vail Village is the original 1962 core, a pedestrianized Bavarian-themed grid of cobbles, clock tower, covered bridge, and Gondola One.
 Sonnenalp, Four Seasons, The Lodge at Vail, Tivoli, and Christiania all sit here.
 It's where to base yourself if you've never been to Vail before.
-Lionshead Village, half a mile west, is the more architecturally modern sister — bigger plazas, the Eagle Bahn Gondola, an outdoor ice rink at Vail Square, and family-friendly scale.
-The Arrabelle and Vail Marriott anchor it.
-Cascade Village, two miles further west and reached by a free shuttle, is the residential luxury enclave — Grand Hyatt and Hotel Talisa, riverside, with their own private chairlift and a quieter, less retail-driven feel.
+Lionshead Village, half a mile west, is the more architecturally modern sister, bigger plazas, the Eagle Bahn Gondola, an outdoor ice rink at Vail Square, and family-friendly scale.
+The Arrabelle and The Hythe (the former Vail Marriott) anchor it.
+Cascade Village, two miles further west and reached by a free shuttle, is the residential luxury enclave, Grand Hyatt, riverside, with its own private chairlift and a quieter, less retail-driven feel.
 West Vail is locals' country: condo rentals, supermarkets, and the budget-friendly base for skiers who don't need to walk to dinner.
-For ultra-luxury and serious quiet, drive ten miles west to Beaver Creek, Vail's gated, fur-lined twin — Park Hyatt, Pines Lodge, and Ritz-Carlton Bachelor Gulch.
+For ultra-luxury and serious quiet, drive ten miles west to Beaver Creek, Vail's gated, fur-lined twin, Park Hyatt, Pines Lodge, and Ritz-Carlton Bachelor Gulch.

 Average Hotel Prices in Vail

 Vail luxury runs from $450 to $2,500+ per night, with vast swing between seasons.
-The shoulder of the luxury category — Tivoli Lodge, Christiania, Vail Marriott — runs $450–$700 in regular winter weeks.
-Five-star properties (Four Seasons, Sonnenalp, The Arrabelle) sit between $950 and $1,500.
-Christmas, New Year's, President's Day Weekend and Spring Break are different math entirely: Four Seasons can clear $2,500 a night for those eight December–January days, with multi-night minimums of five to seven nights and non-refundable deposits taken in March.
-Summer rates are typically 40–55% lower than peak winter.
+The shoulder of the luxury category, Tivoli Lodge, Christiania, Manor Vail, runs $450, $700 in regular winter weeks.
+The top-tier properties (Four Seasons, Sonnenalp, The Arrabelle) sit between $950 and $1,500.
+Christmas, New Year's, President's Day Weekend and Spring Break are different math entirely: Four Seasons can clear $2,500 a night for those eight December, January days, with multi-night minimums of five to seven nights and non-refundable deposits taken in March.
+Summer rates are typically 40, 55% lower than peak winter.
 May and October mud-season rates can drop another 30% beneath summer.

 Booking Tips for Vail